tszwinglitw/5004-TeamActivities/Module03/README.md

 > The default output is the class name and the memory address of the object,
 > which can be useful, not not as much as your custom output.

+### :fire: Task 1: Add Tests

+While for this Team Activity we do not expect full test coverage, you should always start out with tests before coding.
+This paradigm is known as Test Driven Development (TDD), and is a common practice in industry.

+#### 👉🏽 Discussion
+Take a look at the following [article on TDD](https://tidyfirst.substack.com/p/canon-tdd).
+To summarize the "unspoken background", people often get stuck writing all the tests, before they even think of implementation.
+That is often a great mistake.
+Instead, you should design (UML), then write a *SINGLE* test, then write the code to make that test pass.
+Then write another test, and repeat.
+Often, the first test is one that causes you to setup a lot of your objects, and then you can write the rest of the tests in a more incremental fashion.

+With this in mind, think of a simple test you could write for the Animal class.
+Add 'AnimalTest.java' to your project, and write the test.

+### :fire: Task 2: Refactor the Code

+Now, start the task of refactoring the code.
+You can use the UML diagram you created to help guide you.

+Once your first test for animal passes, start adding other tests and refactor as needed.
+Admittedly, it may make sense for you to start from scratch, and just write Animal, test, and continue to build from there.

+> [!IMPORTANT]
+> Designs are NOT static!
+As a developer, you will change the
+> design as you implement it.
+This is a good thing!
+It means you
+> are thinking about the problem, and how to solve it.
+> A common mistake is 'but my UML says this, and this is 'all'
+> I can use.
+No, you may have not thought of something at first,
+> and often UML provided for you, does not include private methods,
+> which are often good to add.
+>
+> After you complete your program, you will often go back and clean
+> up your UML design to reflect what you actually did.
+As such,
+> it is often the start and end of the process.

+## 👉🏽 Final Discussion  (Last 15 minutes)

+It is alright if you don't fully complete your new program.
+We suggest that you complete it later on your own time.
+You are free to talk with your team mates and even share solutions!
+This isn't meant to be hidden.
+Groups often work at different paces, so don't feel you are behind if you didn't finish!

+However, before you end, take a moment to review **A** possible solution (meaning your solution may be fine, and there are more than one solutions).
+You can find the solution in the [Solution](Solution) folder.

+### Factory??
+You will notice we created files with 'Factory' in the name.
+This is a design pattern you will come across in the future.
+It is a way to create objects without having to know the specific class of the object.
+This is often used when you have a class that is a parent of many classes, and you want to create a specific child class.
+It is also good for when you are unsure of how that information is getting to the program.
+In this case, we "hard coded" the information about Cat's, Dog's, and Fox's into the Factory.
+However, in a real program, this information would come from a database, or a file, or some other source.
+We would only have to change the Factory to read from that source, and the rest of the program would work as expected.

+Take time to discuss how the factory can be advantageous, along with the solution in general.
+How does it different from yours?
+Are there good things about it?
+Are there bad things about it?
+(It isn't perfect!)

+## Final Thoughts

+Design takes time and practice, which can be difficult while learning a new language.
+It is alright to struggle!
+It is alright to not get it right the first time.
+It is alright to have to refactor your code.
+What is most important right now is to give yourself permission to struggle, and **time** to learn (which means don't wait until the last minute to do things).

 <!-- Link references -->